Air Quality - Indoor vs. Outdoor

 • Frequent door openings can still allow outdoor air in

-In North Texas, high summer temperatures and strong sunlight create ideal conditions for ozone formation—making building protection especially important.
+In North Texas, high summer temperatures and strong sunlight create ideal conditions for ozone formation - making building protection especially important.
+Buildings also offer protection from extreme heat, another common challenge in hot Texas summers.